xierunzhi/CytoTalk/README.md

 type (dashed lines for crosstalk, solid for intracellular).

-If we want to be more formal with the pathway analysis, we can look at some scores for each neighborhood in the “pathways” folder, or list item.
-This folder provides extracted subnetworks, based on the “PCSF\_Network.txt” file.
-Additionally, the “PathwayScores.txt” file in the “analysis” folder contains a summary of the neighborhood size for each pathway, along with theoretical (Gamma distribution) test values that are found by taking random subnetworks from the integrated network files, which are used as input to the PCSF algorithm. p-Values for node prizes (want to maximize) and edge costs (want to minimize) are calculated separately.
+If we want to be more formal with the pathway analysis, we can look at some scores for each neighborhood in the `results$pathways$raw` item.
+This list provides extracted subnetworks, based on the final network from the PCST.
+Additionally, the `results$pathways$df_pval` item contains a summary of the neighborhood size for each pathway, along with theoretical (Gamma distribution) test values that are found by contrsting the found pathway to random pathways from the integrated network. *p*-values for node prize, edge cost, and potential are calculated separately.

-Finally, we can take a look at some of the textual output.
-Most of the text files found in the output folder are used for intermediate calculations, but they are provided in case you want to check our work.
-The final network (includes edges and node attributes) generated by the prize-collecting Steiner tree (PCST) algorithm can be found in the “PCSF\_Network.txt” file.
-If you would like to see the inputs to the PCST algorithm, check out the “PCSF\_Network.txt” file, but note that this does not include the artificial node that connects all others together.

 ## Update Log

+2021-11-30: The latest release “CytoTalk\_v0.0.99” resets the versioning numbers in anticipation for submission to Bioconductor.
+This newest version packages functions in a modular fashion, offering more flexible input, usage, and output of the CytoTalk subroutines.

-2021-10-07: The latest release “CytoTalk\_v4.0.0” is a completely re-written R version of the program.
-Approximately half of the run time as been shaved off, the program is now cross-compatible with Windows and
-\*NIX systems, the file space usage is down to roughly a tenth of what it was, and graphical outputs have been made easier to import or now produce portable SVG files with embedded hyperlinks.
+2021-10-07: The release “CytoTalk\_v4.0.0” is a completely re-written R version of the program.
+Approximately half of the run time as been shaved off, the program is now cross-compatible with Windows and \*NIX systems, the file space usage is down to roughly a tenth of what it was, and graphical outputs have been made easier to import or now produce portable SVG files with embedded hyperlinks.

 2021-06-08: The release “CytoTalk\_v3.1.0” is a major updated R version on the basis of v3.0.3.
 We have added a function to generate Cytoscape